Spouse Exemption for Inheritance Tax: A Guide for UK Families

 2. Revising your will and other estate planning documents

-3. Exploring alternative strategies for minimizing Inheritance Tax
+3. Exploring alternative strategies for reducing Inheritance Tax

 By understanding the implications of divorce on spouse exemption and adjusting your plans accordingly, you can ensure that your estate is managed in a tax-efficient manner.
 We recommend consulting with a financial advisor to navigate these changes effectively.